lawetcetera/1L_fall_outlines/leg_reg/Doctrine/The Administrative State/Substantive Validation.md

  A court may find the agency's policy decision to be *valid* or to be *unsound*.

 -   Because the [statute] [does/does not] specify a standard of review, courts will review it under [that standard/the APA’s arbitrary-and-capricious review process].
 State Farm (determining that the NTMVSA did not provide its own standard of review but stipulated the APA’s review provisions controlled).
 Under A&C review, agency actions are presumed to be valid, but courts must not rubberstamp them.
-Instead, courts must inspect the agency’s cumulative evidence to determine if the agency had a rational basis in the record for its decision, see [[Ethyl Corp]].
+Instead, courts must inspect the agency’s cumulative evidence to determine if the agency had a rational basis in the record for its decision.

 ### Arbitrary and Capricious Review